etherex/etherex/etherex/WhitePaper.md

 ### Off-chain coins and fiat integration

-Managing the integration of other cryptocurrencies is a challenging aspect of a decentralized exchange - and probably the main reason why none has emerged so far.
-Ethereum provides a solution to the security and decentralization, but also brings the necessary building blocks for other cryptocurrencies to start interacting.
-A decentralized exchange will be the first application of this kind to take advantage of these possibilities.

-Outside of the Ethereum network, a decentralized exchange will need secure wallets and their related APIs to communicate information back into the trading engine.
-The first implementations for the Ether/Bitcoin (ETH/BTC) trading pair might require a more centralized approach depending on the tools available to secure off-chain coins.
-Separate decisions will need to be made regarding other trading pairs, and easier and more direct implementations into the Ethereum network may also offer alternatives that will have to be considered when they arise.

 Ethereum will not be able to interact with off-chain assets such as Bitcoin and Litecoin without first having brought those off chain assets onto Ethereum.
 Since the ability to bring off-chain assets onto the Ethereum chain is not a feature built into the core of Ethereum, the exchange will have to implement this feature independently - all while staying true to its overarching goal of decentralization.

 At this point a few different solutions offer themselves.